UmamiAppearance/rollup-plugin-import-manager/README.md

 Type: `String`
 Default: `"bottom"`

-Additional parameter for [`createModule`](#createModule-options-for-units).
+Additional parameter for [`createModule`](#createModule-options-for-units)/[`addCode`](#addcode-option-for-units).
 If set to bottom, the file is analyzed and the import statement is appended after the last found es6 import statement (which is the default behavior if not set).
 Setting it top top will append the statement on top of the file, directly after the the description if present (this is the default if no other es import statement was found).
 [Example](#creating-an-import-statement)